5 from 2 votes

 Once both the kadhi and kachoris are ready, it’s time to assemble this divine dish.
 Ladle the hot kadhi into serving bowls and place a couple of freshly fried kachoris on the side.
 Garnish with chopped cilantro and serve hot.

-The combination of the tangy, creamy kadhi and the crispy, flavorful kachoris is sure to impress your taste buds and leave you craving for more.
+The combination of the tangy, creamy kadhi and the crispy, flavorful kachoris is sure to impress your taste buds and leave you craving more.
 Enjoy this Rajasthani delicacy with steamed rice or as a standalone meal for a truly satisfying culinary experience.

 Tips for Perfect Kadhi Kachori: Enhancing Flavor and Texture